ammar-tanwar/bloglearnbay/posts/no-code-machine-learning-just-gone-viral-but-what's-that.md

 Businesses may be able to address these challenges by utilizing SQL queries or extract, transform, and load (ETL) technologies to move data into an analytics database.

-Most businesses consider machine learning to be a sophisticated and expensive technology.
+Most businesses consider Machine Learning to be a sophisticated and expensive technology.
 To design a recommendation engine for your business, many variables must be considered.
 You need an intelligent and configurable solution to reduce churn, increase upsells, or improve the user experience.
-Although algorithms and neural networks have been around for a long time, the rise of No-code machine learning platforms has made it feasible for anybody to create a recommendation engine.
+Although algorithms and neural networks have been around for a long time, the rise of No-code Machine Learning platforms has made it feasible for anybody to create a recommendation engine.

 We've gone over a few crucial points to prove why No-Code is the way of the future:

-### - Experts in machine learning are in high demand.
+### - Experts in Machine Learning are in high demand.

 In the IT industry, there is a rising demand for specialized skills and abilities.
 As a result, companies across a wide range of industries want IT, workers, with a variety of skill sets in a variety of development areas.

 ### - Increase your value, operationalize it, and expand it.

-The importance of no-code platforms for machine learning is now widely recognized.
+The importance of no-code platforms for Machine Learning is now widely recognized.
 Stunning new statistics show that these are the fastest-growing platforms for business users, professionals, engineers, and IT.
 They benefit from a highly productive no-code environment, which they can use to create applications in agile ways.

 ### - Cost-effective